Luxury Rooms at Ballyfin

 The Sir Charles Coote

 This wonderfully elegant space known originally as the Writing Room, was Sir Charles Coote's study.
-Situated on the ground floor, Sir Charles Coote is discetely hidden away at the foot of the stairs.
+Situated on the ground floor, Sir Charles Coote is discretely hidden away at the foot of the stairs.

 The Dr Beaufort

 Serene and beautifully detailed.
-The rooms walls are upholstered with a serene green and terracotta French toile which recall Beaufort’s descent from French Hugenots.
+The rooms walls are upholstered with a serene green and terracotta French toile which recall Beaufort’s descent from French Huguenots.

 The Viceroy

 The Viceroy room features a double bathroom and is situated in the former kitchen wing and so benefits from additional seclusion and privacy.
-The half-octagon shape of the room is particularly pleasing and exemplifies the subtle manipulation of space for which the Morrisons, Ballyfin’s architects, are famous.
+Impressively lit by a large Diocletian widow, the half-octagon shape of the Viceroy's Room is particularly pleasing and exemplifies the subtle manipulation of space for which the Morrisons, Ballyfin’s architects, are famous for.